 - Be tested in similar conditions around the world

-The GMAT consists of four main sections—Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
+The test consists of four main sections—Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
 You have three and a half hours in which to take the exam, but plan for a total time of approximately four hours to include optional breaks.

 The GMAT adjusts to your individual ability level, which both shortens the time it takes to complete the exam and establishes a higher level of accuracy than a fixed test.